KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 ![Instance call chain](./images/loader_instance_chain.png)

-Notice that for a normal instance function call, the loader has to handle passing along the function call to the available implementations.
+Notice that for a normal instance function call, the loader has to handle passing along the function call to the available drivers.
-If the loader has no idea of the parameters or return value of the instance call, it can't properly pass information along to the implementations.
+If the loader has no idea of the parameters or return value of the instance call, it can't properly pass information along to the drivers.
 There may be ways to do this, which will be explored in the future.
 However, for now, the loader does not support instance extensions which don't expose entry points that take a physical device as their first parameter.

 Because the device call-chain does not normally pass through the loader *terminator*, this is not a problem for device extensions.
-Additionally, since a physical device is associated with one implementation, we can use a generic *terminator* pointing to one implementation.
+Additionally, since a physical device is associated with one driver, the loader can use a generic *terminator* pointing to one driver.
-This is because both of these extensions terminate directly in the implementation they are associated with.
+This is because both of these extensions terminate directly in the driver they are associated with.

 *Is this a big problem?*
 <br/>